VDA5050/VDA5050/VDA5050_EN.md

 >Figure 12 - Coordinate system with sample mobile robot and orientation

 The X, Y, and Z coordinates shall be given in meters.
-The orientation shall be in radians and shall be within +Pi and –Pi.
+The orientation shall be in radians and shall be within -Pi and +Pi.

 ### 6.3.1 Map distribution